Wendy Brown-Baez

 Thresholds Cracked Walnut anthology: title poem Thresholds

-My non-fiction story Pilgrimage won the 2016 Women's National Book Association contest!
+My CNF story Pilgrimage won the 2016 Women's National Book Association contest!

 Journals, Magazines, Anthologies: